 Authors and reviewers are infrequent visitors to your journal - they can’t “learn” your system

-Clunky software: If your peer review system looks and functions like a circa 2000 database, that’s a problem.
-Your editors may be used to your software’s multi-click processes and lengthy sidebars, but authors and reviewers aren’t.
-Try testing out your peer review software from the perspective of authors and reviewers.
-If you can’t figure out how to complete a common action within a few minutes, you can be sure authors and reviewers won’t be able to either.
+Clunky interface: If your peer review system looks and functions like a circa 2000 database, that’s problematic.
+Your editors may be used to multi-click processes and lengthy sidebars, but authors and reviewers aren’t.
+Try testing out your system from the perspective of authors and reviewers, including signing up for an account, submitting a manuscript, and responding to a review request.
+If you struggle to complete those common actions within a few minutes or generally find it unpleasant, you can be sure authors and reviewers will experience the same frustrations.

 Lack of status updates: Authors and reviewers like getting notification emails like submission status updates and reminders to complete review assignments.
-You should be able to send automated status updates to authors and reviewers from your peer review platform.
-And authors and reviewers should be able to access those updates both within your peer review platform and via email.
+You should be able to send automated status updates to authors and reviewers from your peer review system.
+And, authors and reviewers should be able to access those updates both within your peer review system and via email.

 File version confusion: You’re bound to work with multiple versions of a manuscript file during peer review.
 Don’t task authors and reviewers with keeping file versions straight.
 Make sure your peer review system can automate file versioning.